sai-gandhi/msrproducts/README.md

 ---

-## 🚀 Features
-### 👨‍🌾 For Farmers:
+👨‍🌾 For Farmers:
-- Real-time Market Rates: Get daily updates on market prices for crops like chili and cotton.
+- **Real-time Market Rates**: Get daily updates on market prices for crops like chili and cotton.
-- Fertilizer Information: View details about different types of fertilizers and their proper usage.
+- **Fertilizer Information**: View details about different types of fertilizers and their proper usage.
+- **Crop Suggestions**: Farmers can see which crop is better to grow for the upcoming season along with expected market rates.
-- Direct Communication: Farmers can contact support by submitting queries via a contact form, including the option to upload a photo for better assistance.
+- **Direct Communication**: Farmers can contact support by submitting queries via a contact form, including the option to upload a photo for better assistance.
-- Feedback Feature: Farmers can now leave feedback, which will be useful for other farmers when they view it.
+- **Feedback Feature**: Farmers can now leave feedback, which will be useful for other farmers when they view it.

-### 🛒 **For Customers:**
+🛒 For Customers:
-- **Product Availability:** Check availability of agricultural products and fertilizers.
+- **Product Availability**: Check availability of agricultural products and fertilizers.
+- **Order Placement**: Customers can place orders.
+Once an order is placed, the admin can accept or reject it based on product availability.
-- **Market Insights:** Gain insights into market trends and product pricing.
+- **Market Insights**: Gain insights into market trends and product pricing.

 ---